 - vegetable oil

-- In a large mixing bowl, combine cake mix, gelatin, reserved pear syrup and oil.
-Using a hand mixer, beat on low speed until just blended.
+- Step 1: In a large mixing bowl, combine cake mix, gelatin, reserved pear syrup and oil.
+Add eggs; transfer batter to Bundt pan and bake.

-- Once inverted, allow the cake to cool completely (at least 1 hour) before slicing it into 3 layers.
+- Step 2: Once inverted, allow the cake to cool completely (at least 1 hour) before slicing it into 3 layers.

 Hint: The cake batter will be thick--almost like a taffy.
 Use a spatula to scrape the sides of the bowl to make sure you get all the batter into the pan!